icyshower93/mok-sports/replit.md

 # Overview

-Mok Sports is a fantasy sports application that redefines traditional fantasy leagues by enabling users to draft entire teams instead of individual players.
+Mok Sports is a fantasy sports application that redefines traditional fantasy leagues by enabling users to draft entire NFL teams instead of individual players.
+The platform features unique mechanics including weekly "locks" for bonus points, "Lock and Load" high-risk/high-reward plays, dynamic free agent trading, and weekly "skins" prizes that can stack when tied.
 It features a modern web interface, a robust backend, and integrates Google OAuth for authentication.
 The project aims to provide a unique and engaging fantasy sports experience with a focus on real-time drafting, persistent state, and a highly available system.

+## Game Mechanics Summary
+- **6-player leagues** with **5 NFL teams** each (30/32 teams drafted, 2 free agents)
+- **Snake draft** with division restrictions (max 1 team per division unless unavoidable)
+- **Weekly scoring**: Wins (+1), Ties (+0.5), Blowouts (+1), Shutouts (+1), Weekly high (+1), Weekly low (-1)
+- **Lock system**: Pick 1 team to lock weekly for +1 bonus (up to 4 times per team per season)
+- **Lock and Load**: Once per team per season, +2 for win, -1 for loss
+- **Trading**: 1 free agent trade per week (Monday night to Thursday morning)
+- **Skins**: Weekly cash prizes that stack when tied
+- **Season prizes**: Most points, Super Bowl winner, most correct locks

 # User Preferences